theronchaplin/PythonAlgorithm/README.md

 <br />
 6. Update the file with the revised list of IP addresses<br/>
 <br/>
 With the invalid IP addresses removed from the <strong>ip_address</strong> variable, we can complete the algorithm by updating the file with this revised list.
 To do this, we must first convert the <strong>ip_addresses</strong> list back into a string using the <strong>.join()</strong> method.
-We apply <strong>.join()</strong> to the string " " in order to separate the elements in the file by a space.
+We apply <strong>.join()</strong> to the string " " in order to separate the elements in the file by a space.<br/>

 Then, we use another <strong>with</strong> statement and the <strong>.write()</strong> method to write over the file assigned to the <strong>import_file</strong> variable.
 <img src="https://imgur.com/UGmRybR.png" height="80%" width="80%"/>